-- Get an understanding of what research is. - Learn about the methods used in research. - Learn best practices and get useful advice. - Get inspiration for your PhD and for your future career. - Participate actively, and learn through practice.
+- It is compulsory, so I cannot avoid it. - Get an understanding of what research is. - Learn about the methods used in research. - Learn best practices and get useful advice. - Get inspiration for your PhD and for your future career. - Participate actively, and learn through practice.